 Aluminum/steel, plastic, and paper may be recycled in designated areas within each residence hall.
 Residents who must use hypodermic needles and syringes for medical reasons must dispose of these items properly.
 If needed, a sharps container may be requested upon check-in.

 Health and Safety Inspections

 Living space inspections are conducted during the semester to maintain safe and sanitary living conditions.
 Inspection times will be posted at least 24 hours in advance.
-Residence Life staff, and if necessary, Health and Safety officials, will check for room and refrigerator cleanliness, potential health or safety concerns, and maintenance needs.
+Residence Life staff, and if necessary, Health and Safety officials, will check for room cleanliness, potential health or safety concerns, and maintenance needs.
 Residents do not need to be present for inspections.